myragmayn/Latin-101/translation2.md

 What is the grammatical function of Iapetī fīlius prīmus?
 - Iapeti is in the genitive and filius primus is in the nominative, referring to the subject Prometheus.
 This phrase tells us that Prometheus is the first son, or filius primus, of Iapetus.

-??Parse fingēbat and tell me what conjugation it belongs to.
+Parse fingēbat and tell me what conjugation it belongs to.
-- Second conjugation
+- parse it.
+Second conjugation

 What type of adjective is huic, what case is it in, and what word does it agree with?
 - Huic is first declension and in the dative case.
 It agrees with the word feminae.